 Type 1 diabetes (T1D) is a prevalent chronic illness with increasing incidence rates reported worldwide [1, 2].
 It is an autoimmune disorder where the body does not produce insulin and requires patients to perform critical selfmanagement tasks multiple times per day [3].
 Two key self-management tasks in T1D involve frequent monitoring of blood glucose and administering insulin.
 These tasks help manage glycemic control to avoid or delay serious short- and long- term consequences, such as retinopathy, neuropathy, and mortality [4, 5, 6].
-Mealtimes are a critical time for diabetes self-management.

-Adolescents and young adults have the worst glycemic control of any age group [4].
+Adolescents and young adults have the worst glycemic control of any age groups [4].
 For young people with diabetes, living successfully with T1D is particularly hard due to many potential psychosocial and contextual barriers to self-management [7, 8, 9].
-A recommended approach used to improve selfmanagement involves promoting and supporting problem solving skills to reduce barriers [10].
+Mealtimes are a critical time for diabetes selfmanagement.

-To identify problems related to self-management, patients, caregivers, and clinicians must rely on blood glucose and insulin administration data from devices along with a patient recall of behavioral, emotional, and/or contextual events that could pose barriers to self-management.
+A recommended approach used to improve self-management of diabetes involves promoting and supporting problem solving skills to reduce barriers [10].
+To identify problems related to self-management, patients, caregivers, and clinicians must rely on blood glucose and insulin administration data from devices along with a patient-generated recall of potentially relevant behavioral, emotional, and/or contextual events that could pose barriers to self-management.
 However, utilizing retrospective memory or recall for events that are days or weeks in the past has been identified as generally unreliable and potentially biased in nature [11].
 Unreliable recall of events in diabetes problem solving could result in modifications to the insulin regimen that are not based on reliable information.

 To address the limitations of human recall and bias in health behavior research, ecological momentary assessment (EMA) methods have been developed and successfully utilized in a range of health conditions.
 EMA methods provide a more proximal (and often more accurate) technology-mediated method to monitor and assess the contexts, subjective experiences, and processes that surround health decisions in daily life [12, 13].
-In contrast to traditional assessment methods, EMA utilizes more frequent and in vivo ambulatory assessment of factors that impact health behaviors and decision-making.
-This approach provides more relevant, proximal, and frequent observations per person, and generates rich data to assess correlates of health behavior more accurately and identify novel correlates for intervention [14].
+In contrast to traditional assessment methods, EMA utilizes more frequent and in-vivo ambulatory assessment of factors that impact health behaviors and decision-making.
+This approach provides more relevant, proximal, and frequent observations per patient, EMA (also known as experience sampling) methods generate rich data to more accurately assess previously identified correlates of health behavior and identify novel correlates for intervention [14].

-Many studies in the EMA literature have used hierarchical linear modeling (HLM) or other similar analytic approaches [15, 16].
-These studies, however, have not identified a model for prioritizing variables or automating analyses.
-A promising approach for identifying such a model involves integrating EMA with techniques and tools associated with machine learning (ML), which is a data analysis method that automates statistical model building by identifying patterns and making decisions with minimal human intervention [17].
+Many studies in the EMA literature have used hierarchical linear modeling (HLM) or other similar analytic approaches.
+These studyes, however, have not identified a model for prioritizing variables or automating analyses.
+Machine learning (ML) has promise for integration with EMA for those purposes.

 The goal of the study reported in this paper was to use ML to identify patterns of psychosocial and contextual factors that may impact diabetes selfmanagement assessed by EMA.
-To achieve this goal, we devised a learned filtering architecture (LFA) to identify phenotype groups that are related to two self-management behaviors: insulin administration (IA) and self-monitoring of blood glucose (SMBG).
+To achive this goal, we devised a learned filtering architecture (LFA) to identify phenotype groups that are related to two selfmanagement behaviors: insulin administration (IA) and self-monitoring of blood glucose (SMBG).